 You are most likely to have it as an injection just under the skin (subcutaneously).
 But you may have it into a vein, either as an injection or through a drip.

-How often you have this drug depends on which cancer you are being treated for.
+How often you have this drug depends on which cancer you have.

 Side effects of interferon and aldesleukin